 The future for print books is strong and ripe with opportunity

-Michael Weinstein, in his “Publishing Panorama” blog at BookBusinessMag.com, posted this headline: “Report from the Publishing Business Conference: This Just In: Sky Not Falling!”
+Michael Weinstein, in his “Publishing Panorama” blog at BookBusinessMag.com, posted this headline: “Report from the Publishing Business Conference: This Just In Sky Not Falling!”
 This was four years ago.
-I think his conclusions about printed books are even more true today.
+I think his conclusions about printed books are even truer today.

 Citing many credible and reputable sources, he builds a case for a strong future in print publishing, quite contrary to the naysayers who frequently spout, “Print is dead.”

 Two of his key takeaways are “Real quality matters more than ever.
 Never forget what beautiful objects printed books are,” and “the world does not need another book, it does need another original and well-done book.”

 He concludes his comments by saying, “We’re publishing differently; we might be delivering some content differently.
 But passion still counts and quality will always count most of all.”